tulz-app/frontroute/README.md

 We have these simple path matchers:

-* `segment: PathMatcher1[String]` - matches (and "consumes") a single segment of the URI path, and provides it as the value; if there are no more unmatched segments - rejects
+* `segment: PathMatcher1[String]` - matches (and "consumes") a single segment of the URI path, and provides the segment as the value; rejects if there are no more unmatched segments left
-* `segment(s: String): PathMatcher0` - almost the same, but matches only if the segment matches the provided string; doesn't "return" a value
+* `segment(s: String): PathMatcher0` - matches only if the segment is equal to the provided string; doesn't provide a value; rejects if there are no more unmatched segments left
-* `regex(r: Regex): PathMatcher1[String]` - matches only if the segment matches the regular expression
+* `regex(r: Regex): PathMatcher1[String]` - matches only if the segment matches the regular expression, provides the segment as the value; rejects if there are no more unmatched segments left
 * `long: PathMatcher1[Long]` - matches if the segment can be parsed as a `Long`
 * `double: PathMatcher1[Double]` - matches if the segment can be parsed as a `Double`